 What do roasted radishes taste like

 Roasted radishes are not as filling as potatoes or rice.
-Of course, they barely have any carbs in them and are pretty much made of water.
-So even though just plain roasted radishes are fairly delicious by themselves, if you want a more satisfactory side I suggest to load ’em up!
+So even though just plain roasted radishes are delicious by themselves, if you want a more satisfactory side I suggest to load ’em up!